padok-team/docs-terraform-guidelines/terragrunt/context_pattern.md

 └── _settings.hcl
 ```

-> My application needs a frontend but only for this one app
+> My application needs a frontend, but only for this one app

 ```txt
 .